 When your business needs change, or you want more features, you can change to a different Microsoft 365 for business plan.
 Most of the time, you can change plans automatically.
 An automatic change walks you through the entire process from beginning to end.
 After you buy a new plan, all users are automatically assigned licenses in the new plan, and your old plan is canceled for you.
 In some cases, you can't automatically change to a new plan, and instead must change plans manually.

 Before you begin

 - You must be a Global or Billing admin to do the steps in this article.
 For more information, see About admin roles in the Microsoft 365 admin center

 - If you have a billing profile, you must be a billing account owner or billing account contributor.
 Find out if you have a billing profile.
-For more information about billing account roles, see Understand access to billing accounts.
+For more information about billing account roles, see What are billing account roles?.

 When should I change plans?